 When planning to build a granny flat, you may find yourself confused by the sheer amount of regulations you find.
 But there is no reason to be discouraged.
 Here is a summary of the rules for Granny Flats in QLD:

 The maximum size allowed for a granny flat in Queensland varies, depending on your local Council.
-It will be approximately 60 – 90sqm.
-Your local Council also has the authority to decide who can stay in your granny flat.
-Unless you apply for a Development Application where your granny flat is approved as a ‘dual occupancy’, it must be occupied by a ‘member of your household’.
+It will be approximately 45 – 90sqm.
+New changes have recently come into place, allowing you to rent out your granny flat over the three years between 2022-2025, removing the regulation that it must be occupied by a ‘member of your household’.

 Today, I will discuss the rules for a granny flat in QLD.